Portfolio | Not the Same Old BS Process

 Is it authentic?
 Is it professional?
 It's in inspiring?
 Will it stand out?...
 It can be an obstacle for progressing through the process, for sure.
 But like Marie Forleo says... progress over perfection.

 For my clients, we have a discovery session where I ask a lot of questions and do a lot of listening.
-I learn about their business, their goals, and their dream clients.
+I talk about their business, their goals, and their dream clients.
 This is the most important step as it's the basis of the whole brand.

 The next piece of homework is gathering inspiration.
 What brands, designs, and colours you like, and why.
 A great way to do this is with a private Pinterest board.
 It's an easy way to search and gather things that relate to both you and those you most want to attract.
 An alternative is to provide links to sites you like.
 I then create a mood board to help steer the look and feel of the overall design.